Inference Methods for Interaction and Noise Intensities Using Only Spike-time Data on Coupled Oscillators

 Finally, we discuss the applicability of our methods.
 In the abovementioned experiment on cardiac cells~\cite{yamauchi02}, the period variance was gradually decreased over about ten days of the culture.
 By assuming that this evolution is sufficiently slow, we can infer the coupling strength and noise intensity for each day with our methods.
 Hence, it is possible to estimate the growth process of a cell culture noninvasively.

-This Letter has proposed theoretical methods to infer simultaneously the coupling strength and noise intensity from spike-time data alone.
-Although statistics including $V_{m}$ and $\zeta$ are dependent on both parameters, our method can distinguish between the effects of noise and coupling without an external perturbation.
-Therefore, our methods are ready for applications to real systems.
+This paper has proposed theoretical methods to infer simultaneously the coupling strength and noise intensity from spike-time data alone.
+Although statistics including $V_{m}$ and $\zeta$ are dependent on both parameters, our method can distinguish between the effects of noise and coupling without an external perturbation. { In Appendix C, we confirm that our theory provides the accurate relative relationship between inferred parameters even when two oscillators have slightly different frequencies.
+Moreover, as briefly explained in Appendix A, inference formulae for a population of oscillators with all-to-all coupling can be derived in the same manner as the case for $N=2$.} Therefore, our methods are ready for applications to real systems.